Psycojoker/isp-format/ispformat/specs/0.1/isp-schema-spec.rst

 =====================
 The "area" key of a coveredArea object, is meant to represent a geographic area covered by the ISP.
 When present, it must contain a valid GeoJSON object, as defined in [geojson-spec]_.

-As an additional restriction, it MUST only contain GeoJSON geometries of type Polygon, MultiPolygon or GeometryCollection.
+As an additional restriction, it MUST only contain GeoJSON geometries of type Polygon or MultiPolygon.

 4. Implementing the format